MurhafSousli/ngx-disqus/README.md

     [removeOnDestroy]="true"
   ></disqus>
 ```
- by default the component will reset *Disqus* configurations after its view initializes again, to remove *Disqus* script completely on component destroy,
+ by default the component will reset *Disqus* configurations after its view initializes again (but won't remove the script), to remove *Disqus* script completely on component destroy,
-      set `[removeOnDestroy]="true"` (you won't need this option unless you change the site theme as in the preview).
+      set `[removeOnDestroy]="true"` (you won't need this option most often).

 ## Issues